Of course not, nothing has changed. Actually, several ISP are appealing of the decision, and it may take years before a settlement is reached.

 Don't be in a hurry though, because your internet access bill might increase if Net Neutrality is applied for what it really means.
 No user have priority over the other.
 All pay the same amount, and have equal access to web ressources.
 No paid highways for some and slower roads for others.

 That sounds fair, right?
 But it also means that users like Google will pay the same amount for using the internet as you do.
 And Netflix will have the same priority to deliver your streaming movies than any users downloading their emails.
-As in, all streets have the same speed limit, highways and villages alike.
-Do you think villages roads will have a 70mph speed limit to match that of highways?
+As in, all roads have the same speed limit for every users, highways and rural streets alike.
+Do you think country roads will have a 70mph speed limit to match that of highways?
 Reality is more like highways would be slow down to 30mph.

 More in-depth information on this Forbes article.